Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected

 The analysis of impedance matrices for the assessment of converter-driven interactions has been addressed in the literature in the past~\cite{10262032}.
-One approach is to represent control loops as circuit elements, which is helpful to understand the effect of controllers on the impedance matrix~\cite{Li2021}.
-However, finding the relationship between the terms of the impedance and the stability properties is not straightforward.
-Zhu \textit{et al.}~\cite{Zhu2022,Zhu2023} propose a method to calculate the participation of each term of the impedance on specific interactions, thus providing valuable information for the assessment of the root causes of interactions.
-However, it depends on the analytical model of each device connected to the network to be known, and this information is not always available.
+One approach is to represent control loops as circuit elements, which is helpful for understanding the effect of controllers on the impedance matrix~\cite{Li2021}.
+Yet, finding the relationship between the impedance terms and the stability properties is not straightforward.
+Zhu \textit{et al.}~\cite{Zhu2022,Zhu2023} propose a method to calculate the participation of each term of the impedance in specific interactions, thus providing valuable information for the assessment of the root causes of interactions.
+Still, this method depends on the analytical model of each device, and this information is not always available.
 Another approach is to replace the products of the minor loop by additions~\cite{Li2020}.
-However, this requires the inversion of matrices and, therefore, significantly impedes the interpretation of the results.
+This, however, requires the inversion of matrices and, therefore, significantly impedes the interpretation of the results.
 Moutevelis~\textit{et al.}~\cite{DionysiosMoutevelis2024} design the controllers of power converters accounting for the stability margins derived from the application of the impedance criterion.
-However, the tuning procedure is time consuming since the link between the control parameters and the stability properties should be assessed numerically.
+Yet, the tuning procedure is time consuming since the link between the control parameters and the stability properties should be assessed numerically.
 In this literature review, it has been shown that finding the root causes of instabilities using the impedance criterion is challenging, mainly because admittance and impedance matrices are difficult to interpret.